defo550/cto-compass/docs/framework.md

-# The CTO S.E.C.
-Framework: Strategy-Execution-Culture Mindmap & Tagging System
+# The CTO SEC Framework: Strategy-Execution-Culture Mindmap & Tagging System

 ## v2.0 - Enhanced for CTO/CIO/CISO Role in Small-Medium Companies

 ## Overview

 This mindmap framework serves dual purposes: a comprehensive visual job description for the CTO role in small-to-medium sized companies and a practical tagging system for tracking time allocation and task categorization.
-The S.E.C. framework (Strategy-Execution-Culture) is my own creation, developed to provide a structured approach to understanding and managing the multifaceted responsibilities of technology leadership when you're simultaneously CTO, CIO, and CISO—a reality for most technical leaders in companies with 10-100 employees.
+The SEC framework (Strategy-Execution-Culture) is my own creation, developed to provide a structured approach to understanding and managing the multifaceted responsibilities of technology leadership when you're simultaneously CTO, CIO, and CISO—a reality for most technical leaders in companies with 10-100 employees.
 The hierarchical structure allows for both high-level strategic overview and granular operational task tracking.

 **Framework Origins**: This framework represents practical experience developed iteratively through the challenges of running a technology organization in resource-constrained startup environments.
 Created to bring structure to the often ambiguous and rapidly evolving nature of small company technology leadership, it has been refined through navigating platform dependencies, managing security and compliance requirements with limited resources, and surviving macro environmental challenges including the COVID-19 pandemic's impact on healthcare technology markets.
 Originally created to address my own role ambiguity as a co-founder thrust into the CTO position at a 10-15 person company, it evolved into a systematic approach for balancing competing priorities when you can't delegate everything and must wear multiple hats.